canjs/can-query-logic/doc/can-query-logic.md

 #### Custom types that work with the comparison operators

-If your type can be represented by a number or string, then you can create a `SetType` class that can be used with the comparison operators.
+If a number or string can represent your type, then you can create a `SetType` class that can be used with the comparison operators.

 The `SetType` needs to be able to translate back and forth from